Promess02/Remitly2025/README.md

 ---

 ## Run the Application in Docker
+0. If you installed dependencies with "npm i", then you need to delete node_modules and package-lock.json to run
+1. Run docker daemon

-1. Build the Docker image:
+2. Build the Docker image:
     ```bash
     docker build -f app.dockerfile -t swift-app .
     ```
-2. Run the Docker container:
+3. Run the Docker container:
     ```bash
     docker run -p 8080:8080 swift-app
     ```
-3. Access the app at [http://localhost:8080](http://localhost:8080)
+4. Access the app at [http://localhost:8080](http://localhost:8080)

 ---